-Phase 1 (Needs Assessment (NA)) - The data gathering phase of the study has been completed.
+- Phase 1 (Needs Assessment (NA)) - The data gathering phase of the study has been completed.
 Information was obtained regarding existing and projected traffic volumes, crash data, and natural and cultural resources in the study area.

-Phase 2 (develop alternatives) - The study is currently in the alternative development phase.
+- Phase 2 (develop alternatives) - The study is currently in the alternative development phase.
 A wide range of potential improvement alternatives was developed.
 After meeting with state and federal agencies, local officials, and business owners in the area, the alternatives were narrowed down to a list of reasonable and feasible alternatives which will be further studied.

-Phase 3 (evaluate alternatives) - The next phase of the study, alternative analysis, will evaluate each of the alternatives that are carried forward.
+- Phase 3 (evaluate alternatives) - The next phase of the study, alternative analysis, will evaluate each of the alternatives that are carried forward.
 The alternatives will be evaluated based on level of safety improvement, cost, right of way needs, land use, engineering factors, environmental impacts, and local impacts.

-Phase 4 (completion of an EIS) - The final phase of the study will result in the completion of an Environmental Impact Statement (EIS).
+- Phase 4 (completion of an EIS) - The final phase of the study will result in the completion of an Environmental Impact Statement (EIS).
 The purpose of the EIS is to analyze and compare impacts of the various alternatives, including a no-build alternative.
 The no-build alternative is an alternative that assumes no improvements will be made to the highway.
 The Final EIS (FEIS) will recommend a preferred alternative.

 What are the remaining alternatives under consideration?

 There are currently five alternatives for the west segment of the study (a potential connection between US 14 and WIS 11 west of Janesville) and six alternatives for the east segment (between Janesville and I-43) still under consideration.

 May 18, 2012 - West segment portion of the study project is suspended indefinitely.

-Transportation System Management (TSM) improvements – Minor improvements would be made along the existing highway, including intersection and traffic signal modifications, and access modifications.
+- Transportation System Management (TSM) improvements – Minor improvements would be made along the existing highway, including intersection and traffic signal modifications, and access modifications.

-Improvements existing alignment – Corridor wide improvements would be made along the existing alignment, including additional traffic lanes, intersection and traffic signal modifications, and access modifications.
+- Improvements existing alignment – Corridor wide improvements would be made along the existing alignment, including additional traffic lanes, intersection and traffic signal modifications, and access modifications.

-Middle connection – A connection would be made between US 14 and WIS 11 west of Janesville along a new alignment between Britt and Burdick roads.
+- Middle connection – A connection would be made between US 14 and WIS 11 west of Janesville along a new alignment between Britt and Burdick roads.

-Inner connection – A connection would be made between US 14 and WIS 11 west of Janesville along a new alignment between Burdick and Austin roads.
+- Inner connection – A connection would be made between US 14 and WIS 11 west of Janesville along a new alignment between Burdick and Austin roads.

 Since the Sept.
 2010 Public Involvement Meetings, the remaining alternatives are being further refined.
 It is possible that a new alternative will emerge, or one or more alternatives could be dropped from further consideration.

 Eventually, a preferred alternative will be selected and identified in the FEIS.
 The current schedule calls for completion of a FEIS with a preferred alternative within the next year.

 When will the public have opportunities to comment?

 Comments will be taken throughout the study until it is completed.
 The Sept.
-2010 public information meetings will be followed by additional public information meetings, and a public hearing prior to the completion of the FEIS.
+2010 Public Involvement Meetings will be followed by additional Public Involvement Meetings, and a public hearing prior to the completion of the FEIS.
 There will also be additional meetings with local representatives throughout the study process.

 The study area is blessed with a vibrant agricultural economy.
 Evaluating impacts to agricultural operations, as well as all other natural and cultural resources, will be an important part of the comparison of alternatives.